kieranaston/rethink-flask-todo-app/README.md

 What you get back should be similar to `<rethinkdb.net.DefaultConnection object at 0x100f6cc80>` if everything is working properly.

-Install the packages from the requirements file.
+Install the packages from the requirements file: `pip install -r requirements.txt`

 Navigate the the directory containing the project folder `flaskr`, and run the following command: `flask --app flaskr init-db`.